Ghar Ghar Ki Kahani (1988 film): Plot

-Meanwhile, Asha decides that she's not going to put up with Mrs Dhanraj's violence.
-When the latter tries to beat her, Asha breaks her stick into two.
-Later Amar and Mr Dhanraj conspire to get Uma to move to her husband's house.
-Amar inspires Mr Dhanraj to assume the leadership of the household to save everyone from their mother's cruelty.
-Mr. Dhanraj rises to the occasion by beating up his wife while the rest of the family applauds.
+Meanwhile, Asha decides that she is not going to tolerate Mrs Dhanraj's violence.
+When Mrs Dhanraj tries to beat her, Asha breaks her stick in two.
+Later, Amar and Mr Dhanraj conspire to get Uma to move to her husband's house.
+Amar inspires Mr Dhanraj to assume leadership of the household in order to save everyone from Mrs Dhanraj's cruelty.
+Mr Dhanraj rises to the occasion by beating his wife while the rest of the family applauds.

-Ram asks Deepa to marry him.
-She asks him to give her some time to think it over.
+Ram asks Deepa to marry him, and she asks him to give her some time to think it over.
 She goes to visit Sita and tells her that her husband is cheating on her.
-Ram comes home and accuses Sita of infidelity and asks her to sign divorce papers.
-He storms out when she refuses.
-He goes to Deepa's house.
-But when she refuses to marry him he gets violent and threatens to kills her.
-But he calms down eventually and leaves.
-He is confronted by Amar who begs him to come home.
-A fight breaks out when Ram accuses him of having an affair with his wife.
-But Mr and Mrs Dhanraj, Asha, Uma, and Lallu arrive and separate them.
-Uma than confesses that she tried to instigate Ram against Sita.
-And that she had stolen a necklace that Ram had given to Sita.
-Asha explains that Amar and Sita had gone to a park, not to hang out, but so that Sita could meet Asha.
-Ram realizes his mistake and rushes home to find Sita at the brink of suicide.
-He manages to save her and the family is reunited in the end.
+Ram returns home, accuses Sita of infidelity, and asks her to sign divorce papers.
+When she refuses, he storms out and goes to Deepa's house.
+However, when she refuses to marry him, he becomes violent and threatens to kill her, though he eventually calms down and leaves.
+Amar confronts him and begs him to come home.
+A fight breaks out when Ram accuses Amar of having an affair with Sita.
+Mr and Mrs Dhanraj, Asha, Uma, and Lallu arrive and separate them.
+Uma then confesses that she tried to instigate Ram against Sita and that she had stolen a necklace that Ram had given to Sita.
+Asha explains that Amar and Sita had gone to a park not to spend time together, but so that Sita could meet Asha.
+Ram realises his mistake and rushes home to find Sita on the brink of suicide.
+He manages to save her, and the family is reunited in the end.